Morriar/nit/lib/nlp/README.docdown.md

 ## NLPIndex

-NLPIndex extends the StringIndex to use a NLPProcessor to tokenize, lemmatize and tag the terms of a document.
+[[nlp::NLPIndex]] extends the StringIndex to use a NLPProcessor to tokenize, lemmatize and tag the terms of a document.

 ~~~nit